 Before implementation of the new FUL methodology on April 1, 2016, CMS used average wholesale price ("AWP") or Wholesale Acquisition Cost ("WAC") in the calculation of FULs.
 States have also historically used AWP or WAC in setting Medicaid reimbursement rates for drugs.
 Effective April 1, 2017, states are now required to use actual acquisition cost as the basis of reimbursement.
-Many of the legislative changes noted above stemmed from civil lawsuits being brought by states against pharmaceutical manufacturers in which allegations that the defendants overstated AWPs or WACs, which were used by state agencies to calculate drug reimbursements to healthcare providers.
+Many of the legislative changes noted above stemmed from civil lawsuits being brought by states against pharmaceutical manufacturers in which there were allegations that the defendants overstated AWPs or WACs, which were used by state agencies to calculate drug reimbursements to healthcare providers.

-The Board approved a new collective bargaining agreement dated January 5, 2017, (the "Collective Bargaining Agreement") that amends and extends the collective bargaining agreement dated as of April 6, 2011, among Taro Israel, the Histadrut Trade Union and Taro Israel's Employees Committee on behalf of Taro's Israeli employees.
+The Collective Bargaining Agreement dated April 6, 2011, as amended and extended by the collective bargaining dated January 5, 2017, among Taro Israel, the Histadrut Trade Union and Taro Israel's Employees Committee on behalf of Taro's Israeli employees ended December 31, 2019 (the "Collective Bargaining Agreement").
 The Collective Bargaining Agreement has a term of three years and automatically renews for one-year periods unless notice is provided by a party three months prior to the end of a term.
+We received notice and have negotiated a new collective bargaining agreement, which is being drafted by the parties.
 The Collective Bargaining Agreement memorializes current employee-employer relations practices of Taro as well as additional rights relating to job security, compensation and other benefits.